UAE weather: Are winters getting warmer? Expert clarifies reasons behind temperature shift

 Image used for illustrative purpose.
 Photo: File

-The UAE is witnessing warmer winters this year, with changes in the pressure system being a key factor, according to a climate expert at the National Center of Meteorology (NCM).
+The UAE is witnessing warmer winters this year, with changes in the pressure system being a key factor, according to a climate expert at the National Centre of Meteorology (NCM).

 Notably, temperatures in the UAE hit a record low of -5.7°C on February 3, 2017, at Jebel Jais, the country's highest peak.